Is an Expensive MBA Degree Worth Your Time and Money?

-For most people, the network of contacts which they build is the most valuable aspect of the MBA program.
-You’ll have an alumni network which connects you to the business school and to plenty of professional opportunities that will prove invaluable throughout your career.
+For most people, the network of contacts that they build is the most valuable aspect of the MBA program.
+You’ll have an alumni network that connects you to the business school and to plenty of professional opportunities that will prove invaluable throughout your career.
 This certainly makes the $100,000 price tag and 2 years of your life worth it.

 Higher Employment Rates